Optimizing Graphical Procedures for Multiplicity Control in a Confirmatory Clinical Trial via Deep Learning: The graphical approach to sequentially rejective multiple testing procedures

 Consider a motivating example of a Phase III clinical trial with two doses (high and low) and two endpoints (primary and secondary) in each dose.
-The team might want to consider a design represented by the graphical procedure in Figure \ref{F:motivating}.
+The team may want to consider a design represented by the graphical procedure in Figure \ref{F:motivating}.
 One first tests the primary endpoint in each dose with $0.5 \times \alpha$; $80\%$ of it will be passed to the secondary endpoint and $20\%$ to the primary endpoint in the other dose if rejected.
-Once rejected, the significance level of the secondary endpoint could also be recycled to the alternative dose.
-In this case, the initial alpha allocation vector $\boldsymbol{\alpha}$ is $(0.0125, 0, 0.0125, 0)^\prime$ and the transition matrix $T$ is given by
+Once rejected, the significance level of the secondary endpoint can also be fully recycled to the primary endpoint in the alternative dose.
+In this case, the initial alpha allocation vector $\boldsymbol{\alpha}$ is $(0.0125, 0, 0.0125, 0)$ and the transition matrix $\boldsymbol{T}$ is given by

 Given the observed unadjusted $p$-value vector $\boldsymbol{p}$, the graphical approach establishes a sequentially rejective test procedure that is illustrated in Algorithm \ref{alg:graph}.
-Basically, one would test the most significant endpoint with its non-zero local significance level.
+Basically, one tests the most significant hypothesis with its non-zero local significance level.
 If it is rejected, then update the graph according to the pre-specified rules.
-We further define a decision function $D_i \left[\boldsymbol{\alpha}, T, \boldsymbol{p} \right]$ for endpoint $i$, which takes value $1$ if its null hypothesis is rejected under a graphical approach $g(\boldsymbol{\alpha}, T)$, and $0$ otherwise.
+We further define a decision function $D_i \left(\boldsymbol{\alpha}, \boldsymbol{T}, \boldsymbol{p} \right)$ for endpoint $i$, which takes value $1$ if its null hypothesis is rejected under a graphical approach $g(\boldsymbol{\alpha}, \boldsymbol{T})$, and $0$ otherwise.

 Since all graphs under constraints (\ref{equ:cons_alpha}) (\ref{equ:cons_G}) and defined by Algorithm \ref{alg:graph} control FWER at $\alpha$ in the strong sense, then a natural question for drug development is how to obtain the optimal one based on the results from a previous study.
 Before diving into this optimization problem, we first define an objective function to evaluate different graphs in the following section.